Genital piercing: Skin of the penis shaft and scrotum

 Foreskin piercing passes through the penile prepuce on the dorsal, ventral or lateral side.
-It is required that the male is not circumcised.
 The frenum piercing passes through the penile frenum, a small skin bridge that connects the glans with the shaft skin.
-This anatomical part is also often missing in circumcised men.
 The hafada piercing is situated on the skin of the scrotum while a transscrotal piercing travels through it.
 As an intermediate version between frenulum and hafada, the lorum piercing (low frenum) sits at the point where penis and scrotum connect.
 The Jacob's Ladder is a ladder from frenum to scrotum.
 The guiche piercing is a body piercing on the perineum.
-These piercings play a lesser role in adding stimulation and more or less fulfill only a decorative purpose.